justinsta624/readme/README.md

 <br /> &ensp;(2) Flex Direction: to control the direction of the flex container's main axis.
 <br /> &ensp;(3) Hover Effects: to add transitions and style changes on hover
 <br /> &ensp;(4) Scrollbar Styling: to custom styles applied to scrollbar elements by using:
-<br /> &ensp;    webkit-scrollbar, webkit-scrollbar-thumb, and webkit-scrollbar-track pseudo-elements.
+<br /> &emsp;    webkit-scrollbar, webkit-scrollbar-thumb, and webkit-scrollbar-track pseudo-elements.
 <br /> &ensp;(5) Transition Effects: applied for smooth animation effects in certain interactions.
 <br /> &ensp;(6) Positioning: to use positioning elements, and z-index to control the stacking order of elements.
 <br /> &ensp;(7) Cursor Styles: to change the cursor style on buttons.